 I am proud to be a cosponsor of the DISCLOSE Act, which would require timely disclosure by Super PACs that spend money on campaign advertisements and would require lobbyists to disclose their expenditures to these groups.
 It would also force corporations to disclose campaign expenditures to their shareholders and would obligate Super PACs to disclose their top five donors in each ad.
 To further enhance oversight of corporate spending in elections, I am also a cosponsor of H.J.
 Res.
 23, which proposes a Constitutional amendment clarifying that corporations are not entities entitled to the personal rights enshrined in the Constitution.

 Further, in order to remedy the High Court’s overarching opinion that allowed unprecedented amounts of money to flow into the political system, I cosponsored a Constitutional Amendment that would grant Congress and the states the power to regulate campaign contributions in federal and state elections, respectively.

-Finally, in an effort to curb the influence of money given directly to candidates, I am an original cosponsor of the Fair Elections Now Act.
+Finally, in an effort to curb the influence of money given directly to candidates, I was an original cosponsor of the Fair Elections Now Act last Congress.
 This sensible, overdue legislation would create a voluntary small donor matching funds system for congressional elections.
 To qualify, congressional candidates would have to raise at least $50,000 from more than 1500 contributors.
 No individual would be able to donate more than $100.
 Candidates who met these criteria would receive a primary and general election grant in addition to 4-to-1 matching funds for small donations.

 Changing the way we conduct business in Washington and making our government more transparent and accountable to the public is one of my highest priorities.
 We must ensure that national policy decisions are based on the power of ideas and not the power of money.